Allegheny-Computer-Science-111-F2017/cs111-F2017-lab1-starter/README.md

 discover a problem with the laboratory assignment sheet, then please raise an issue in the [cs111-F2017-labs](https://github.com/Allegheny-Computer-Science-111-F2017/cs111-F2017-labs) repository and mention this assignment.
+Students who find and use the appropriate GitHub issue tracker to correctly document a mistake in any aspect of this laboratory assignment will receive extra credit towards their grade for it.

 ## Assistance

-If you are having trouble completing any part of this project, please talk with either the course instructor or a teaching assistant during the laboratory session.
+If you are having trouble completing any part of this project, then please talk with either the course instructor or a teaching assistant during the laboratory session.
 Alternatively, you may ask questions in the Slack team for this course.
 Finally, you can schedule a meeting during the course instructor's office hours.